J-Palomino/trifecta/OPTIONAL_GOOSE_DEPLOYMENT.md

 ## When to Install Goose

 Install Goose on agents when:
-- Agent is already connected and working in TreeTee
+- Agent is already connected and working in DaisyChain
 - You want AI coding assistance on that machine
 - The agent is used for development work
 - You want to experiment with AI-assisted debugging